 A drive down the hill to see the Sandy Bowers mansion in Carson City completes a brief historic architecture tour of the region.
 Bowers built the granite mansion in the 1860s from the fabulous profits of his Gold Hill Mine near Virginia City.

 Cowboy Poetry in Nevada

 Cowboy poetry is a treat to hear in Reno, so check whether there are any performances during your visit.
 At the Rafter 7 Bar M Ranch near Virginia City I was able to listen to the talented cowboy poet Larry Maurice recite some of his work, including a moving poem titled “Cowboy’s Hands,” in which the scars and wear-and-tear of the cowboy’s hands tell the history of his life.
 The big annual festival for cowboy poetry is east of Reno, in Elko, each January.

-Beyond tourism, Reno flourishes because of its central location for distributing products and because the state has no inventory tax.
-From Reno you can distribute a product efficiently throughout the west, from Denver to San Francisco, Seattle to Los Angeles, by rail, truck, or air.
-And you don’t have to pay an inventory tax each spring, as you would in California.
-Barnes & Noble has built a huge 600,000-square-foot warehouse for its book business.
-Many businesses distribute from Reno.
+Beyond tourism, Reno flourishes because of its central location for distributing products.
+The state also has no inventory tax.
+From Reno you can distribute a product efficiently throughout the west.
+You can distribute from Denver to San Francisco, Seattle to Los Angeles, by rail, truck, or air.
+You don’t have to pay an inventory tax each spring, as you would in California.
+For example, Barnes & Noble has a huge 600,000-square-foot warehouse for its book business.
+Likewise, many businesses distribute from Reno.

 Reno’s famous motto, emblazoned in neon on an arch over Virginia Street, is “Biggest Little City in the World.”
-The movers and shakers of Reno now emphasize its many beyond-gambling resources so that Reno will never become a ghost town.
+The movers and shakers of Reno now emphasize its many beyond-gambling resources.
+They don’t want Reno to become a ghost town.